sachinym/Github-Advanced-Security/Adv_sec_intro.md

    Refer to the link for more information.
 [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)

+### Security Updates

+**Purpose**:
+   - Security updates are specifically designed to address vulnerabilities and security flaws in code.
+They focus on fixing issues that could potentially be exploited by attackers to compromise the system or data.
+   -  It focused on fixing vulnerabilities to protect against security threats.
+They address specific security issues and are critical for maintaining the security of the system.

+**Key Aspects**:
+   - **Security Patches**: These updates often involve applying patches to fix known vulnerabilities.
+For example, if a library you use has a security flaw, a security update will address this vulnerability.
+   - **Automatic Alerts**: GitHub can automatically notify repository maintainers about security vulnerabilities in dependencies using tools like Dependabot.
+These alerts provide details about the vulnerability and suggest updates.
+   - **Security Advisories**: GitHub allows maintainers to publish security advisories that disclose vulnerabilities and offer guidance on mitigating them.
+These advisories are often accompanied by a patch or update recommendation.

+### Version Updates

+**Purpose**:
+   - Version updates refer to changes or upgrades to the software or dependencies in the repository.
+They are about improving functionality, adding new features, or fixing bugs not necessarily related to security.
+   - Concerned with improving functionality, adding new features, or fixing non-security-related bugs.
+They enhance the overall capability and performance of the software.

+**Key Aspects**:
+   - **Feature Enhancements**: Version updates often include new features or enhancements to existing ones.
+For example, upgrading a library might include new functionalities or performance improvements.
+   - **Bug Fixes**: These updates address bugs and issues that may not be security-related but improve the overall stability and usability of the software.
+   - **Release Versions**: Version updates typically follow semantic versioning (e.g., major, minor, patch) to indicate the nature of changes (e.g., breaking changes, new features, or bug fixes).

 ### Task 3: Where to turn on the different components of GitHub Advanced Security?

 1. On the **Home** page, click on your **profile** on top of the right hand.